 However, there are risks of cross-contamination from cannabis products when CBD oil is purchased at dispensaries in states where cannabis use is legal, and the CBD landscape is rife with mislabeled products.

 According to a recent news report from Tennessee, a man working as a part-time county employee was suspended from his post after testing positive for THC.
 He claims the only way it could have gotten into his bloodstream is from the CBD oil he takes to ease the arthritis and back pain he is left with after serving 12 years in the US Air Force.

 Tennessee attorney Russell Nixon, in an exclusive interview with cannabisMD, said such results are becoming increasingly common.

 “What I’m seeing in my practice are false positives based on CBD, and the drug testing facilities can’t tell the difference between CBD and THC molecules,” Nixon said.
 “It’s causing a lot of problems.”

 Different drug tests have different detection thresholds for THC.
-A hair test is most reliable in the detection of heavy cannabis usage and the resultant THC levels present in a user’s follicles, whereas saliva- and urine-based tests can pick up lower THC levels.
+A hair test is most reliable — according to a paper published in Drug and Alcohol Review — in the detection of heavy cannabis usage and the resultant THC levels present in a user’s follicles, whereas saliva- and urine-based tests can pick up lower THC levels.